 71264.
 Whenever required, marshals shall attend the municipal and justice courts of the district in which they are appointed or elected to act; provided, however, that a marshal shall attend a civil action only if the presiding judge or his or her designee makes a determination that the attendance of the marshal at that action is necessary for reasons of public safety.
 Within their counties they shall execute, serve, and return all writs, processes, and notices directed or delivered to them by municipal and justice courts or by other competent authority.
 A marshal of a municipal court who is authorized by law to appoint not more than four deputies, shall not be required to travel outside of his or her district to serve any civil process or notice.
 With respect to proceedings in the municipal or justice court, the marshal of the court has all the powers and duties imposed by law upon the sheriff with respect to proceedings in the superior court.
-In a county of the third class, the marshal shall attend all superior courts held within the county, subject to the restrictions of this section or Section 26603.
+In a county of the

+- third class, the marshal shall attend all superior courts held within the county, subject to the restrictions of this section or Section 26603. - Comment.
-Comment.
 Section 71264 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).

-Gov't Code § 71267 (amended).
+5 Gov't Code § 71267 (amended).
 Revolving fund

-71267.
-The board of supervisors may establish a revolving fund for the use of the clerk or marshal of any municipal or justice court within the county pursuant to Sections 29320 to 29331, inclusive.
+- 6 SEC. \\\\.
+Section 71267 of the Government Code is amended to read: - 7 71267.
+The board of supervisors may establish a revolving fund for the use of - 8 the clerk or marshal of any municipal or justice court within the county pursuant to - 9 Sections 29320 to 29331, inclusive. - Comment.

-Comment.
 Section 71267 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).

-Gov't Code § 71280 (amended).
+12 Gov't Code § 71280 (amended).
 Clerk's powers

-71280.
-With respect to proceedings in the municipal or justice court the clerk of the court has all the powers conferred by law upon the clerk of the superior court with respect to proceedings in the superior court.
+- SEC. .
+Section 71280 of the Government Code is amended to read: - 71280.
+With respect to proceedings in the municipal or justice court the clerk of the court has all the powers conferred by law upon the clerk of the superior court - with respect to proceedings in the superior court. - Comment.

-Comment.
 Section 71280 is amended to reflect elimination of the justice court.
 Cal.
-Const. art.
-VI, §§ 1, 5(b).
+Const. art. - 18 VI, §§ 1, 5(b).